radondb/radon/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/radondb/radon)](https://goreportcard.com/report/github.com/radondb/radon)
 [![codecov.io](https://codecov.io/gh/radondb/radon/graphs/badge.svg)](https://codecov.io/gh/radondb/radon/branch/master)

-# OverView
+# Overview
-RadonDB is an open source, Cloud-native MySQL database for unlimited scalability and performance.
+RadonDB is an open-source and cloud-native database based on MySQL, enabling unlimited scalability and high performance.

 ## What is RadonDB?

-RadonDB is a cloud-native database based on MySQL, and architected in fully distributed cluster that enable unlimited scalability (scale-out), capacity and performance.
-It supported distributed transaction that ensure high data consistency, and leveraged MySQL as storage engine for trusted data reliability.
-RadonDB is compatible with MySQL protocol, and sup-porting automatic table sharding as well as batch of automation feature for simplifying the maintenance and operation workflow.
+RadonDB is a cloud-native database based on MySQL.
+It adopts the architecture of distributed clusters, enabling unlimited scalability (scaling-out), capacity and performance.
+It supports distributed transactions and ensures high data consistency, using MySQL as the storage engine for data reliability.
+RadonDB is compatible with MySQL protocols, and supports automatic table sharding and a batch of automation features for simplifying the O&M workflow.

 ## Features

-* **Automatic Sharding**
+⌛ **Automatic sharding**

-* **Auditing and Logging**
+✍ **Auditing and logging**

-* **Parallel Execution**: Parallel Query, Parallel DML and Parallel DDL
+🎈 **Parallel execution**: Parallel query, DML and DDL

-* **Parallel CHECKSUM TABLE**: Gives same results as MySQL
+🧠 **Parallel CHECKSUM TABLE**: Gives the same results as MySQL

-* **Distributed Transaction**: Snapshot Isolation
+💻 **Distributed transaction**: Snapshot isolation

-* **Distributed Joins**: Sort-Merge Join, Nested-Loop Join
+👏 **Distributed Joins**: Sort-merge Join, nested-loop Join

-* **Distributed Full Text Search**
+⌨ **Distributed full-text search**

-* **Multi Tenant by Database**
+🙂 **Multi-tenancy**

-* **Prepared SQL Statement**
+👂 **Prepared SQL statement**

-* **JSON**
+👀 **JSON**

 ## Documentation
-For guidance on installation, deployment, and administration, see our [Documentation](docs).
+For guidance on installation, deployment, and management of RadonDB, see our [Documentation](docs).

 ## Architecture

-## Overview
+### Overview
-RadonDB is a new generation of distributed relational database (MyNewSQL) based on MySQL.
-It was designed to create the open-source database our developers would want to use: one that has features such as financial high availability、 large-capacity database、automatic plane split table、 scalable and strong consistency, this guide sets out to detail the inner-workings of the radon process as a means of explanation.
+RadonDB is a new distributed relational database (MyNewSQL) based on MySQL.
+It is designed to create the open-source and developer-friendly database, with such features as high availability in financial scenarios, large capacity, automatic horizontal table partitioning, scalability and strong consistency.
+This guide displays the details of the internals of RadonDB.

-## SQL Layer
+### SQL layer

-### SQL support
+#### SQL support
-On SQL syntax level, RadonDB Fully compatible with MySQL.You can view all of the SQL features RadonDB supports here  [radon_sql_statements_manual](docs/radon_sql_statements_manual.md)
+On SQL syntax level, RadonDB is compatible with MySQL.
+For all the SQL features supported by RadonDB, see [radon_sql_statements_manual](docs/radon_sql_statements_manual.md)

-###  SQL parser, planner, executor
+#### SQL parser, planner and executor

-After your SQL node  receives a SQL request from a mysql client via proxy, RadonDB parses the statement, creates a query plan, and then executes the plan.
+After a node in a RadonDB cluster receives a SQL request from a MySQL client by proxy, RadonDB parses the statement, creates a query plan, and then executes the plan.